 A practical application of Christian ministry in diverse areas, such as discipleship, Christian counseling, Bible study leadership, chaplaincy, street evangelism, hospital visitation, etc. (A position of ministry in a local church will satisfy this requirement if approved by the Director of Applied Ministry.
-This is a required non-academic credit course for all full-time students taking 12 or more credit hours.)
+This is required each semester for all full-time students taking 12 or more credit hours.)